Ahmad-Alanati/drf-api-permissions-postgres/README.md

 .env requirements

-PORT - Port Number
+PORT - 8000
-DATABASE_URL - URL to the running Postgres instance/db
+DATABASE_URL - postgres

 ## How to initialize/run your application (where applicable)

-e.g. python main.py
+python manage.py runserver

+docker-compose up

 ## How to use your library (where applicable)